 If you start getting warning signs (a falling open rate, for example) with Gmail but not with Yahoo, segment your campaigns by ISP and proceed normally with Yahoo while slowing things down for Gmail.

 Just as you’d segment and personalize your campaigns for different audiences, you should also segment and personalize your campaigns during warmup for different ISPs.

 After every send, monitor your email analytics carefully:

 - Have bounce rates increased?
 Cool your campaign down.

 - Got a spike in spam complaints?
 Cool your campaign and check that your unsubscribe button is in plain sight.

 Examine your campaign configuration and messages.
 Perhaps you’re sending the same (or similar) messages to the same audience.
-Check to see whether your open rates are having problems across the board, or if the issue is confined to one ISP.
+Check to see whether your engagement rates are having problems across the board, or if the issue is confined to one ISP.
 The latter can indicate you have a reputation issue with this specific ISP.

 You can read more about Gmail Postmaster and similar tools here.

-Step 6: Scale your efforts
+Scale your efforts

 Once your metrics have stabilized, and everything looks good, it’s time to scale.